-The Labia Majora are two prominent longitudinal cutaneous folds extending downward from the Mons Veneris to the anterior boundary of the perineum.
+The Labia Majora are two prominent longitudinal cutaneous folds extending downward from the Mons Veneris to the an-

 Female Peivic Organs.

 The Labia Minora, or nymphæ, are two folds of mucous membrane, hidden posteriorly in the Labia Majora, but anteriorly they embrace the Clitoris, forming its prepuce.